naninovel/docs/docs/api/index.md

 ## show

 #### Summary
 Shows (makes visible) actors (character, background, text printer, choice handler, etc) with the specified IDs.
-In case mutliple actors with the same ID found (eg, a character and a printer), will affect only the first found one.
+In case multiple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 #### Parameters